NumerionLabs/apex/README.md

 ### Usage

 An APEX model can be set up in a few steps:
-- Train an APEX-compatible surrogate model on a labeled molecular dataset.
+1. Train an APEX-compatible surrogate model (comprised of a molecular encoder and linear probes) on a labeled molecular dataset.
-- Train an APEX factorizer to reconstruct embeddings of the trained surrogate model on an unlabeled CSL.
+2. Train an APEX factorizer to reconstruct embeddings of the trained surrogate model on an unlabeled CSL.
-- Carry out necessary pre-calculations to enable accelerated approximate-but-exhaustive search on a given CSL.
+3. Carry out necessary pre-calculations to enable accelerated approximate-but-exhaustive search on a given CSL.
-- Search!
+4. Search!

+In the paper, we (1) train a simple 2D GNN surrogate model on 70% of the `brics_csl_1M` library, (2) train a factorizer on the `brics_csl_12M` and `brics_csl_10B` libraries, and (3) carried out necessary pre-calculations for carrying out an APEX search.
+The resulting model weights can be downloaded [here]() and can be readily used to search the `brics_csl_12M` and `brics_csl_10B` libraries (4).

-#### Train the surrogate
+#### 1. Train the surrogate

 ```
 train_surrogate \